menghsuanl/data-projects-msis/README.md

 # MSIS-projects

-Includes projects and assignments I've done in the MSIS program.
+Includes projects I've done in the MSIS program.